mario-deluna/php-glfw/README.md

 ### PHPGL - Math

-PHPGL is what I call the extras in this extenion aka classes and helpers additionally provided that are pretty much a requirement for these kinds of applications.
-PHP-GLFW comes with a mathematics library written in C covering the most common operations required for graphical applications.
+PHPGL is what I call the extras in this extension, aka classes and helpers additionally provided that are pretty much a requirement for these kinds of applications.
+PHP-GLFW comes with a mathematics library written in C, covering the most common operations required for graphical applications.

  * Supported structs: `Vec2`, `Vec3`, `Vec4`, `Mat4` and `Quat`.
  * Includes most common matrix operations for the use case like: `lookAt`, `perspective`, `inverse`, `rotate` etc..

 Having this integrated into the extension comes with a bunch of advantages:

- * Its fast.
+ * It's fast.
  * low memory footprint.
- * The math structures have overloaded operators so you can write things like:
+ * The math structures have overloaded operators, so you can write things like:
    ```php
    $v3 = Vec2(15, -5) + Vec2(42, 7); // returns Vec2(54, 2)
    ```